-Security group rules for classic networks can apply to either Internet access or intranet access.
-Security group rules for VPCs apply to both Internet access and intranet access.
-VPC instances can access the Internet through intranet NIC mapping .
+Security group rules for classic networks apply to either Internet access or intranet access, whereas security group rules for VPCs apply to both.
+VPC instances can access the Internet through intranet NIC mapping.
 Therefore, an Internet NIC will be invisible in your instance.
 You can only set intranet rules in the security group.
 The security group rules apply to the intranet and the Internet.